 Since high school, I have graduated from UNL with a BA in Psychology, the University of Phoenix with an MS in psychology, and obtained a Ph.D. from Northcentral University.
 I am the first in my family to earn a Ph.D.
 I am an educator at Southeast Community College.
 I am a tutor, mentor, advocate for all things education.
 I have my own editing business.
 I am a Senior Certified Pharmacy Technician at Walgreens.
 I am a wife to an amazing man, Matthew Newman, who has been my rock.
 I am also a mother to an amazing daughter.
 For fun, when I have time (HA), I dance.
 My husband and I are ballroom dance partners.
 I love dancing through life with him.
 I am busy, but I would not have it any other way.

 Now then, politics.
 I have never been interested in politics until July 2020 when the riots started.
 Now, more than ever, things look incredibly similar to what my family fled years ago.
-Truth and transparency, mentioned previously, are my platforms.
 I am not in this for money as I believe money is the problem with and in politics in the first place.
-I am an independent candidate as I think both parties have failed the American people.
+I am a conservative, independent candidate as I think both parties have failed the American people.
 At the end of the day, I want people to vote for me and what I stand for rather than the letter after my name.

 Why am I a perfect candidate for the Lincoln City Council?
 I have FIVE reasons: